mykelalvis/FATESRD/fate-srd.com/fate-system-toolkit/Swashbuckling Duels.md

 These one-on-one dueling rules introduce something called the **upper hand**.
 Only the duelist with the upper hand can actually use a skill with the attack action to inflict harm.
 The other duelist can take any _other_ action, but cannot attack---until _they_ get the upper hand, of course.

 How does one get the upper hand?
 By succeeding with style with a skill _other_ than one that deals harm in physical conflicts ([[Fight]] or [[Shoot]], or whatever the equivalent is in your game).
 As soon as one combatant succeeds with style with one of these other skills, they get the upper hand.
-This _replaces_ the action's usual reward for succeeding with style, such as getting a boost or an extra free invocation.
+This _replaces_ the action's usual reward for succeeding with style, such as getting a boost or an extra [[free invocation]].
 You get either the upper hand _or_ the usual reward, but not both.

 Use a token of some kind to represent the upper hand.
 Whatever it is, it should be something that can easily be handed back and forth, like a coin, a little plastic cocktail sword, an index card with a hand drawn on it, a fencing glove---whatever works for your group.